A source for the stories of Noah's flood?

 ||The timing is wrong.
 According to the Bible, the Noachian flood happened circa 2350 BCE;

-the Black Sea deluge apparently happened circa 5600 BCE, over three millennia
+the Black Sea deluge apparently happened circa three to five millennia

 ||The area covered by the flood is wrong.
 The Noachian flood is described as having been worldwide -- it covered the entire world to a level above that of